Find your Event

 |Registration||Course starts||Coffee||Course ends|

-£105+VAT. (click here for information on the Flexiticket discount scheme - fees as low as £58.33+VAT per place).
-The courses ‘Why Power Query is the most important Excel development ever’, 'Good Spreadsheet practice', ‘Practical Excel Techniques to reduce spreadsheet risk‘, 'More Power to your Pivot', if booked individually are available to IT Faculty members for £60+VAT each.
+£110+VAT. (click here for information on the Flexiticket discount scheme - fees as low as £61.67+VAT per place).
+The courses ‘Why Power Query is the most important Excel development ever’, 'Good Spreadsheet practice', ‘50 Advanced Techniques for Creating Inspirational Sreadsheets‘ and 'More Power to your Pivot', if booked individually are available to IT Faculty members for £60+VAT each.

 Principle 3 of the ICAEW 20 Principles for good spreadsheet practice states: “Ensure that everyone involved in the creation or use of spreadsheets has an appropriate level of knowledge and competence”.
 This course seeks to cover that attendees have at least the required level of knowledge and competence.

 This course is aimed at new or existing users of Excel who wish to ensure that they possess the skills and knowledge required to use Excel efficiently and safely while delivering effective and reliable end results.
 No particular prior knowledge is required.
 If you are already an experienced Excel user with a comprehensive understanding of a wide range of Excel features and functions then the course might be of limited direct benefit, although it might still be a useful guide to understanding what others working with spreadsheets in your organisation need to know.
 Examples will be based on the latest version of Excel but where an earlier version (2007 onwards) differs substantially this will be highlighted on the course.
 The course is not hands-on, but the course notes have been designed to provide step-by-step instructions for all the areas covered.

 This course is suitable for the levels “Basic User to General User” under the ICAEW IT Faculty Spreadsheet Competency Framework.
 For more information visit www.icaew.com/en/technical/information-technology/excel/spreadsheet-competency-framework.